ThaiMedic

 Bleeding or hematoma: In rare situations, a blood transfusion may be necessary because blood is lost during surgery.
 Patients can choose to have autologous blood (their own blood) or blood from a friend or relative collected in advance of the surgery in case a transfusion is necessary.
 The surgeon can make arrangements for patients interested in these options.

-Damage to the remaining parathyroid glands with resultant problems in maintaining calcium levels in the blood: In most situations, you only need one functioning gland to have normal calcium levels.
+In most situations, you only need one functioning gland to have normal calcium levels.
 In the rare event that all glands are removed, blood calcium levels may fall, and patients may need to take calcium supplementation for the rest of their lives.

 Need for further and more aggressive surgery: In some cases, surgical exploration fails to identify the abnormal parathyroid gland or multiple abnormal glands may be present.
 Further and more aggressive surgery may be necessary, such as an extensive surgical exploration of the neck or chest.